Keyronex/Keyronex/README.md

 [Mintia]: https://github.com/limnarch/mintia

-[^1]: The AArch64 port has only had limited testing, and userland code execution only works with a workaround for unknown-ESR exceptions.
+[^1]: The AArch64 port has only had limited testing.

 [^2]: The RISC-V 64 port has only been tested under QEMU with `-M virt` and does not support SMP yet.